Special Circumstance Appeal Instructions

 What Constitutes a “Special Circumstance?”

-- Not all changes in family income are accepted by the Financial Aid Office as a “special circumstance.”
+- Not all changes in family income are accepted by Student Financial Services as a “special circumstance.”
 To qualify, a special circumstance must cause an unexpected or unplanned reduction in the family’s finances.

 - Be the result of circumstances beyond the family’s control.